aceismtemple/new-heavens-and-a-new-earth/Memos/FundamentalLaws.md

 ### **3. Do Not Blaspheme**

-Do not misuse or dishonor God’s name
+Do not misuse or dishonor HaShem’s name

 ### **4. Respect All People**